datadavev/pyTBSHACL/README.md

 `pyTBSHACL` implements a python wrapper for the TopBraid validator tool to help simplify integration with python projects needing that functionality.
-It is anticipated that this module will become redundant as adavanced capabilities are progeressively added to PySHACL.
+It is anticipated that this module will become redundant as adavanced capabilities are progressively added to PySHACL.

 ## Status